 - Tenant screening must take place as follows: (a) advise applicants of the “tenant selection criteria,” (b) pre-qualify applicants without consideration of criminal history, (c) for those who pre-qualify, request a criminal history background check, (d) if the applicant has a criminal record of convictions, provide an opportunity for the applicant to question the accuracy and/or relevance of the criminal history (e) conduct an individualized assessment of convictions from the previous three years (except for convictions that require sex offender registration, which are a lawful basis to deny housing).
 Housing providers must protect the confidentiality of applicants regarding their criminal histories.

-Domu intends to provide updates as Cook County amends and eventually ratifies the JHO implementing regulations.
-In the meantime, if you have questions, call the Cook County Human Relations Committee.
+Domu intends to provide updates as Cook County amends and eventually ratifies the JHA implementing regulations.
+In the meantime, if you have questions, contact the Cook County Human Relations Committee.